athena-framework/athena/docs/routing.md

   # Form data is supplied in the form of an `HTTP::Params` object
   # as a way to have a singular container for the data.
   @[Athena::Routing::Post(path: "/formData/:expected")]
-  def self.form_data(body : HTTP::Params, expected : String) : Bool
+  def form_data(body : HTTP::Params, expected : String) : Bool
     expected == body["name"]
   end
 end